-Danish and Norwegian also differ for names of geographical locations.
-Danish primarily uses variations of German geographical names, whereas contemporary Norwegian Bokmål tends to use latinized versions.
-For example: the word "Greece" in Danish is « Grækenland » while in Norwegian it is « Hellas ».
+Danish and Norwegian also differ in the names of geographical locations.
+Danish primarily uses variations of German geographical names, whereas contemporary Norwegian Bokmål tends to use Latinized versions.
+For example, the word “Greece” is « Grækenland » in Danish and « Hellas » in Norwegian.

 Another interesting thing to note about the relationship between Norwegian and Danish vocabulary is that Norwegians often perceive Danish words like “biograf” (cinema) and “måske” (maybe) as archaic.
 Danes, however, perceive the Norwegian variants “kino” (cinema) and “kjanske” (maybe) as archaic.